edthedev/edthedev.github.io/Bio.md

 ## Conference Bio

-Edward Delaporte has been writing web software professionally since the year 2000; which was already 'the future'.
-Edward writes software with a plethora of technologies.
-Favorites include C#, jQuery, Perl, PowerShell and Python.

-He enjoys sharing his enthusiasm for 'the technology of the future'.
+Edward Delaporte has been writing web software professionally since the year 2000; which at the time was already 'the future'.
+Edward has written software with a plethora of different tools.
+Current favorites include C#, jQuery, Python, PowerShell, and R Studio.
+Edward enjoys sharing his enthusiasm for 'the technology of the future'.

 - Twitter: https://twitter.com/edthedev
 - LinkedIn: https://www.linkedin.com/in/edwarddelaportev